openSUSE/news-o-o/_posts/2011-02-12-opensuse-weekly-news-162-is-out.markdown

           allow to export GTK+ application menus through DBus, being the end result: application menus present on the gnome-panel and unity-panel.

 This feature requires at least one patch on GTK stack.
-I™ve talked to Ubuntu devs
+Iâ€™ve talked to Ubuntu devs
           regarding this patch, and it was told to me that GTK+ upstream had no interest on upstreaming this patch.
-I™m not the one to comment this move from upstream, but I find it at least interesting that QT has upstreamed an identical patch which includes the same functionality.
+Iâ€™m not the one to comment this move from upstream, but I find it at least interesting that QT has upstreamed an identical patch which includes the same functionality.
 Since they are competing products (one can replace other totally or partially), such actions only strengthen QT.
-Adding a bit of speculation and the latest statements from Shuttleworth regarding QT, I wonder if it is to be expecting some ˜wind of change™¦ who knows?!
+Adding a bit of speculation and the latest statements from Shuttleworth regarding QT, I wonder if it is to be expecting some â€˜wind of changeâ€™â€¦ who knows?!

-For us at openSUSE what does matter is if we can Factor™ize this at least the Menu
+For us at openSUSE what does matter is if we can Factorâ€™ize this at least the Menu
           Proxy patch so we can offer Unity and Indicators at the original form and not crippled.
-I will request soon this changes to GNOME:Factory and we™ll see what people say, regardless of upstream positions.
+I will request soon this changes to GNOME:Factory and weâ€™ll see what people say, regardless of upstream positions.

 This is on-development software, and has some itches, but for the most it works (GTK+
-          applications), I would expect some polishing in the future from upstream, either way, it™s another option.
+          applications), I would expect some polishing in the future from upstream, either way, itâ€™s another option.

 <table cellpadding="0" cellspacing="0" border="0" width="50%" summary="manufactured viewport for HTML img" ><tr >